WhitetailAni/Spartan/README.md

 13. AT SOME POINT: Play audio

 TODO:
-1. Stop using yandere dev file type check statements
-2. Don't assume a filepath is a directory in ContentView (you can specify a filepath to a non-folder and it will open the proper view)
+1. Don't assume a filepath is a directory in ContentView (you can specify a filepath to a non-folder and it will open the proper view)
-3. Fix AudioPlayerView
+2. Fix AudioPlayerView
-4. Add info to ImageView
+3. Add info to ImageView
-5. more to come
+4. more to come

 By default it's sandboxed, so you will need a tvOS jailbreak to use it unless you're fine with just modifying what's in the app's data directory.
 It's set to open /var/mobile/ by default.